Calling all Glossier gals: ‘You’ now comes in candle form

 Read more:

-Limited-edition Glossier more of you kit: £58, Glossier.com – available 22 March
+Glossier more of you kit: £58, Glossier.com – available from 22 March

 So how does this magical skin-adjusting formula work in candle form?
 The scent has top notes of pink pepper and iris mixed with musky yet sweet base notes of ambrette and ambrox, which makes sense when looking at the pencil shavings comments.
 And the non-paraffin, soy-and-coconut wax blend candle claims to fill your room with the aroma for up to 27 hours.